booktree/gitlabhq/CONTRIBUTING.md

     - `prio1`, `prio2`, `prio3`: importance of the feature: low, medium, high.
     - `wontfix`: feature request was declined.
     - `WIP`: work in progress: the pull request is not yet ready to be merged.

+-   `question`: usage question for something that is already possible and so convenient it does not deserve a new feature.

 If you don't have the permission to add a label to your issue, please add it to the title of the issue as: